Healthy, fulfilled and independent lives

 An extra £1 million is being spent this year on supporting elderly, disabled and vulnerable residents by earmarking a 2% increase in council tax just for social care.
 Nearly 7,000 people in Wandsworth receive a care package which entitles them to extra support.
 This can range from a carer going into a home through to a residential care placement.

-In total £75 million is being spent on crucial care services, which represents one in x of every penny the council spends.
+In total £75 million is being spent on crucial care services.

 Wandsworth recently held a ‘Brighter Living’ event to help people find out what support is on offer across the borough.